AnshulV05/Facial-Feature-Translation/README.md

 ## Instructions to run the code
 ### Generating New images
-- To generate new images for custom images, copy the images inside the `outDomainData/images/` folder and run the following:
+- To generate new images for custom images, copy the custom images inside the `outDomainData/images/` folder and run the following:

   ```bash
   cd outDomainData